ShubhamKrVishwakarma/Digital-Fitness-Platform/README.md

 ```
 Your Server in now running at: http://localhost:8000/

+---
+**NOTE**

-**_NOTE:_**  We are using Razorpay Payment Gateway Integration so order payment and subscription payment wiil not
+We are using Razorpay Payment Gateway Integration so order payment and subscription payment will not
 work unless you provide the Razorpay API Keys or use your required Payment Gateways
+---